Management

 Moore, a theoretical physicist studying condensed matter, serves as the QSC’s chief scientist.
 His chief research interest is in the properties of “quantum materials,” in which electron-electron interactions or wavefunction topology yield new states of matter.
 Moore joined the physics department at UC Berkeley as an assistant professor in January 2002.
 He received his A.B. summa cum laude in physics from Princeton University in 1995 and spent a Fulbright year abroad before graduate studies at MIT on a Hertz fellowship.

-Lake is the chief operations officer for the QSC.
+Cook is the chief operations officer for the QSC.
 In this role, he leads several key focus areas related to operational support, including project management, procurement, intellectual property, communications, and environment, safety, health, and quality.
-Prior to being named COO, Lake was a member of the National Center for Computational Sciences (NCCS) division at ORNL, where he managed strategic programs supporting collaborations between NCCS and the National Cancer Institute of the National Institutes of Health.
-Lake holds a B.S. degree in biomedical engineering from the University of Tennessee and a M.S. degree in project management from Boston University.
-He is also a certified project management professional through the Project Management Institute.
+Prior to being named COO, Cook served as the project management director for the Exascale Computing Project.
+He has a B.S. degree in materials science and engineering from Michigan State University and has held a certification from the Project Management Institute as a Project Management Professional (PMP)® since 2009.

 Alexandra (Sasha) Boltasseva